Kevin McStay: Playing career

-College and club
+Club

-McStay played some Gaelic football at college level with St Muredach's College and St Jarlath's College; however, he experienced little success before coming to prominence at under-age levels with the Ballina Stephenites club.
+McStay played some Gaelic football at schools level with St Muredach's College and St Jarlath's College.
+He also played at under-age levels with the Ballina Stephenites club.

 A two-time championship medal winner with the Ballina Stephenites senior club, he later won a championship medal with Roscommon Gaels.

 McStay also lined out for Ballymun Kickhams.

 Inter-county

-McStay made his debut on the inter-county scene at the age of sixteen when he first linked up with the Mayo minor team.
-A two-time Connacht medal winner in this grade, he later won one All-Ireland medal with the under-21 team.
+McStay made his debut on the inter-county scene at the age of 16 when he was selected to play with the Mayo minor team.
+A two-time Connacht medal winner in this grade, he later won one All-Ireland Under-21 medal.
 McStay made his senior debut during the 1983 championship.
-He went on to play a key role for Mayo in attack during a successful era and won two Connacht medals.
+He went on to play a key role for Mayo in attack during an era in which they won two Connacht medals.
 McStay was an All-Ireland runner-up on one occasion.

 Throughout his inter-county career, he made 56 appearances and scored a total of 7–122.
 17 of these appearances were in the championship.
 McStay retired from inter-county football after breaking his leg while playing against Castlebar one week after Mayo's exit from the 1990 championship.

 McStay won an All Star as an inside forward in 1985.